 #2.
 List down your daily tasks

 I’m not usually a to-do lister but I believe this works, especially if you know you have so many things to do within the day.)
-I wasn’t a to-do lister but I discovered bullet journaling and I have been doing it since then.
+I wasn’t a to-do lister but I discovered bullet journaling and I have been doing it since.
 I get inspired by the beautiful layouts on social media, but your list doesn’t have to be all fancy; what’s important is that you have something to write your tasks on to help you remember and stay on track.

 I keep a schedule of my work tasks, which include two writing gigs, maintaining my blog and social media promotions and it definitely helped.
 At times, I’d stop journaling and my mind can be everywhere (not saying that my mind doesn’t usually wander lol), but the point is, journaling can help you stay focused on your daily tasks.

 #3.
 If possible, get some help

 I’ve told a friend that as a work from home mom, we cannot do everything.
 We can do a lot – but not everything.
 If it’s too much to handle, get some help.
 Ask your partner to cook for the family from time to time.
 For partners, it is important to share the responsibilities at home.
 After all, the two of you made the family together so it’s basically a together-thing.